pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 cd $PRYV_CONF_ROOT
 ```

-## Run the initialisation script
+## Run the initialisation scripts

-Run the `init-config` script which generates the initial `platform.yml` and `config-leader.json` files from their respective templates.
+Run the `init-leader` script which generates the initial `config-leader/conf/platform.yml` and `config-leader/conf/config-leader.json` files from their respective templates.
+Perform the same for followers by running `init-follower`.

 ## Platform setup